 How do patients and consumers view chatbots in healthcare?
 Friend or foe?
 Here are seven things they’ve told us on our online communities.

-Associate Director at C Space
+Former Associate Consultant at C Space

 It’s hard to find any brand or service these days that’s not turning to a chatbot to connect and forge better relationships with its customers.
 The charm lies in a brand’s ability to communicate with a customer 24 hours a day, 7 days a week, throwing long waiting times into the bin of history.
 Domino’s has already launched a bot for ordering pizza through Facebook messenger, and National Geographic Kids has a Tina the T Rex chatbot which allows children to talk to a real (sort of) dinosaur!